Signing & Verification

 - Go to attendibot.com/#verifier

-- AttendiBot fetches the session, recomputes the payload hash, and verifies the Ed25519 signature against the server's public key
+- AttendiBot fetches the record and verifies the Ed25519 signature server-side

 Admins can verify sessions and period archives directly: